 The child's social worker, the prospective adopters and their social worker will attend the Adoption Panel.
 The process for panel is the same as for approval, with recommendations being made to the Agency Decision Maker (ADM) for the local authority who have responsibility for the child.
 The ADM will make the final decision about whether the adopters are a suitable match for a particular child.
-If a match is agreed, an introduction planning meeting is arranged to plan for the introduction and placement of the child.
-This meeting will involve the foster carer for the child, the prospective adopters, and the relevant social workers.
-The meeting will establish that the adoptive family has all the
+If a match is agreed, an introduction planning meeting is arranged to plan for the child, the prospective adopters, and the relevant social workers.
+The meeting will establish that the adoptive family has all the information available about the child and will draw up a timetable and process for the introductions, monitoring and support of the placement.

-There are some variations to this process if prospective adoptive parent/s are taking the Early Permanency route to adoption, are second time adopters or foster carers adopting the child they have been fostering.
+There are some variations to this process if prospective adoptive parent/s are taking the Early Permanency route to adoption, are second time adopters, or foster carers adopting the child they have been fostering.
 These differences will be carefully explained to prospective adoptive parents as relevant throughout their adoption process.